-- If you have re-complied your Linux kernel, be sure that CONFIG_QUOTA and CONFIG_QUOTACTL are enabled (quota is enabled in all the Linux 2.6 kernels supplied by CFS). - Start the server. - Mount the Lustre file system on the client and verify that the Iquota module has loaded properly by using the Ismod command - The mount command for Lustre no longer recognizes the usrquota and grpquota options, please remove them from your /etc/fstab if they were specified previously - When quota is enabled on the file system, it is automatically enabled for all clients of the file system
+- 1 If you have re-complied your Linux kernel, be sure that CONFIG\QUOTA and CONFIG\QUOTACTL are enabled (quota is enabled in all the Linux 2.6 kernels supplied by CFS). - 2 Start the server. - 3 Mount the Lustre file system on the client and verify that the Iquota module has loaded properly by using the Ismod command.